 Lawn Décor Tips

-Proportion – Size really does matter.
-Small pieces look out of place in a large landscape, and large sculpture are overpowering in a small space.
+Proportion– Size really does matter.
+Small pieces look out of place in a large landscape and large sculptures are overpowering in a small space.